nucleargezi/nucleargezi.github.io/README.md

 The starter template for static blogs, powered by [typst](https://github.com/typst/typst) and [Astro](https://astro.build/).

+> [!NOTE]
+> wanna use it to write your blog posts?
+Please fork [blog-template](https://github.com/Myriad-Dreamin/blog-template) instead of my personal blog, which contains my personal blog posts and configurations.

 ## Features

 - **Tags**: Categorize your blog posts with tags.